Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Methodology

 \subsection{Parameters of interest}

-In our Fisher analysis, we consider the following set of parameters (i.e. $\alpha, \beta$ in eq. (\ref{eq:fisher})): \begin{itemize} \item [ $\bullet$] Cosmological parameters: $[H_0$, $\Omega_ch^2$, $w_0$, $w_a$, $\Omega_bh^2$, $n_s$, $A_s]$.
-Fiducial values are the ones from {\it Planck 2018} \cite{Planck2018}. \item [ $\bullet$] A pair of bias related parameters $[A_i,P_i]$ for each source $i =$ SN, DNS, BHNS, DBH (see eq. (\ref{eq:bias})). $A_i$ and $P_i$ represent respectively the amplitude and the slope of the bias.
-The parameter $B_i$ in eq. (\ref{eq:bias}), which describes the bias local value, is fixed to the value extracted from the simulations.
+In our Fisher analysis, we consider the following set of parameters (i.e., $\alpha,\ \beta$ in eq. (\ref{eq:fisher})): \begin{itemize} \item [ $\bullet$] Cosmological parameters: $[H_0$, $\Omega_ch^2$, $w_0$, $w_a$, $\Omega_bh^2$, $n_s$, $A_s]$.
+Fiducial values are the ones from {\it Planck 2018} \cite{Planck2018}.\footnote{As for the dark energy Equation of State, we assumed the Chevallier-Polarski-Linder (CPL) parametrization $w(a) = w_0 + w_a(1-a)$ to be consistent with the standard \texttt{CAMB} configuration.
+Other authors (see e.g \cite{DDE}) prefer to use different models, as they claim the CPL expansion to be poorly sensitive at low $z$.
+Alternative parametrizations could be used to constrain the dynamical dark energy paradigm: implementing them in our code would straightforwardly provide forecasts through an analysis analogous to the CPL one.} \item [ $\bullet$] A pair of bias related parameters $[A_i,P_i]$ for each source $i =$ SN, DNS, BHNS, DBH (see eq. (\ref{eq:bias})). $A_i$ and $P_i$ represent respectively the amplitude and the slope of the bias.
+The parameter $B_i$ in eq. (\ref{eq:bias}), which describes the bias local value, is considioned to the value extracted from the simulations.
 The reason for this choice is that, using as fiducial values the ones described in sec. \ref{sec:tracer} and including both $A_i$, $B_i$ in our analysis would make the constraints on the two fully degenerate.
 As described in sec. \ref{sec:prior}, in the case of DBH we also check the effect of including a Gaussian prior on the slope parameter $P_{DBH}$ (owing to the fact that results from simulations strongly indicate a linear dependence of the $b_i(z)$ on redshift). \end{itemize}

 Derivatives are computed numerically for cosmological parameters, analytically for bias.